Amsterdam

 Practical bits, answered

-Van Gogh Museum and Anne Frank House sell out weeks ahead.
+Van Gogh Museum (EUR 22) and Anne Frank House (EUR 16) sell out weeks ahead.
 Book the moment slots open.
 Anne Frank House releases tickets on a rolling 8-week basis at 10:00 AM CET and they disappear in minutes.
-At EUR 16, tickets are relatively affordable but nearly impossible to get without planning.
+The House also releases a limited number of same-day tickets each morning, worth checking if you missed the advance window.
 Rijksmuseum at EUR 22.50 is easier to book but still reserve online to skip the entrance queue.

-Get a GVB day pass (EUR 8.5) for unlimited trams, buses, and metro.
-Trams are king for getting around.
-The metro has 5 lines including the Noord-Zuidlijn.
-The free ferry to Noord runs 24/7 from behind Centraal Station and takes 5 minutes.
+Get a GVB 1-day pass (EUR 8.50) for unlimited trams, buses, and metro.
+Trams are the most practical way to get around the center.
+The metro network runs four lines across the city, including line 52, the Noord-Zuidlijn, which cuts straight through the center.
+The free IJ-veer passenger ferry to Noord runs from behind Centraal Station and takes about 5 minutes - the main routes run very frequently including overnight, though schedules vary by route.

 A 'coffee shop' means cannabis.
 A 'cafe' means coffee.
 A 'brown cafe' (bruine kroeg) means old-school pub.
 Getting these confused is practically a rite of passage for first-timers.